nccgroup/autochrome/README.md

 Currently, the following OSes are supported:

-* OS X 10.9 (Mavericks) and higher
+* macOS 10.9 (Mavericks) and higher
 * Ubuntu 16.04 (and other XDG-supporting Linuxes)

-`ruby` version 2.0 or higher is needed and comes with 10.9 and up.
+You will need `ruby` version 2.0 or higher and `unzip`.
+These are included in supported macOS versions.
+You may need to `apt install ruby` on Linux.
-`sqlite` and `unzip` are needed for proper functioning. `apt-get install unzip sqlite3` will install the dependencies on Debianesque Linuxes.

 ## Quickstart